June 11, 2020

-Neighboring Rocky Mountain State Park, where there’s over 300 miles of trails and 415 square miles of protected mountain land, there lies a picturesque mountain town that offers the perfect opportunity for taking photos.
+Neighboring Rocky Mountain National Park, where there’s over 300 miles of trails and 415 square miles of protected mountain land, is a picturesque little mountain town that I spent my childhood summers running around.

 If you’re planning a session, you’re probably wondering when the best time to visit Estes Park is.
 If so, please allow me to help!